 GSS Office HC 131 – Thursdays

-Every Thursday in the Spring 2016 semester a GSS staff person will be available in HC 131 from 9:00 am until 4:00 pm.
+Every Thursday in the Spring 2020 semester, the GSS Director of Student Life will be available in HC 131:

 Occasional socials, Council meetings and other grad students events are held at Vancouver campus throughout the year.

 Have a suggestion for how the GSS could serve you better on the Vancouver campus?
 Let us know!

 SFU Vancouver students taking credit courses can access various types of writing support through the Research Commons.
 Graduate Writing Facilitators are available for one-on-one writing consultations, or you can meet with a facilitator to get feedback on the content of an upcoming presentation.
 Read Ahead consultations provide intensive and extended support for graduate students writing theses, projects, or other longer papers.

 Please visit the Writing Services to find out more or to request an appointment.